Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

-The 2006 asymmetries $a_{h\pm}(\phi)$ were calculated both (i) integrating the hadron distributions over the COMPASS region of the kinematic variables $x$, $p^{h}_{T}$ and $z$ (integrated asymmetries) and (ii) as a function of one of these variables disregarding the other two.
-In each case, the asymmetries were fitted by the function from Eq.~(\ref{eq3}) using the standard least square method and extracting all asymmetry modulation amplitudes at once.
-The results of fitting the 2006 integrated asymmetries together with those of the 2002--2004 \cite{Alekseev:2010dm} are shown in Fig.~\ref{fig3}.
+Following Section 3.2, the asymmetries $a_{h^\pm}(\phi)$ were calculated in this Paper (i) as the ``integrated" asymmetries using the total number of $h^+$ or $h^-$, and (ii) as the asymmetries vs. one of kinematic variables $x$, $p^h_T$ or $z$ disregarding the others and using the numbers of $h^+$ or $h^-$ within the intervals defined in Table 1.
+In each case, the asymmetries were fitted by the function from Eq.
+(4) using the standard least-square-method and extracting all asymmetry modulation amplitudes simultaneously.

-The modulation amplitudes obtained for each year are in agreement with one another.
-The values of the modulation amplitudes combined from the fits of the 2002--2004 and 2006 data, denoted by AV, are also shown in Fig.~\ref{fig3}.
+\paragraph{Integrated asymmetries.} These asymmetries for the 2006 data as a function of the azimuthal angle $\phi$ are shown in Fig. \ref{fig1a} together with results of the fits given in Table 2.

-The 2006 modulation amplitudes as a function of kinematic variables were compared to those from the combined 2002--2004 data and also found to be in agreement within statistical uncertainties.
+In order to compare the 2006 integrated asymmetries to those of the 2002, 2003 and 2004, the latter ones were recalculated using the total number of hadrons.
+The results of the fit for the 2006 integrated asymmetries together with those of the 2002, 2003 and 2004 calculated similarly are shown in Fig. \ref{fig3}.
+The modulation amplitudes obtained for each year are in agreement with one another, as confirmed by the compatibility tests (see Section 5).

-In order to check the impact of the disregarded modulations, which could have appeared from SIDIS partial cross sections d$\sigma_{00}$ and d$\sigma_{L0}$, on the modulation amplitudes in Eq.~(\ref{eq3}), we have performed fits of the 2006 asymmetries by a new fitting function which contains a numerator and denominator.
+In order to check the impact of the disregarded modulations, which could have appeared from SIDIS partial cross sections d$\sigma_{00}$ and d$\sigma_{L0}$, on the modulation amplitudes in Eq.~(\ref{eq3}), we have performed fits of the 2006 integrated asymmetries by a new fitting function which contains a numerator and denominator.
 In the numerator we have used the same modulations as in Eq.~(\ref{eq3}), but in the denominator we included the disregarded modulation with average amplitudes determined in Ref.~\cite{Adolph:2014pwc}.
-For the asymmetry $a_{h^-}(\phi)$ it is as follows:
+For the asymmetry $a_{h^-}(\phi)$, the fitting function is as follows: -6mm

-Comparing results of this fit with results of the standard fit of the 2006 data shown in Fig.~\ref{fig3}, it was found that the differences between values of modulation amplitudes in the numerator are smaller than 0.01 of the statistical uncertainties.
+-3mm By comparing results of this fit with results of the standard fit of the 2006 data shown in Fig.~\ref{fig3}, it was found that the differences between values of modulation amplitudes in the numerator are smaller than 1\% of the fit uncertainties.
 Similar results are obtained for $a_{h^+}(\phi)$ replacing amplitudes in the denominator of Eq.~(\ref{eq15}) by corresponding values from Ref.~\cite{Adolph:2014pwc}.
-Thus the contributions to the asymmetries in Eq.~(\ref{eq3}), which could have appeared from the denominator of Eq.~(\ref{eq2}), are indeed negligible.
+Thus the contributions of the disregarded modulations to the integrated asymmetries in Eq.~(\ref{eq3}) are indeed negligible.